veith4f/webhook-inject/README.md

 ## Usage
-- place ca.crt and ca.key in certs directory
+- place ca.crt and ca.key in `cert` directory
 - `make cert`
 - set `REGISTRY` in `Makefile` to a docker registry you have access to
 - `make build`